The Revengers' Comedies: World Premiere Reviews

 Poor Henry, meanwhile, is dispatched to Miss Knightly's decaying Victorian mansion in Dorset, where he is meant to take revenge on the woman who has supposedly scuppered Karen's romantic happiness.
 Instead, helplessly, sadly and touchingly, he falls in love with the completely innocent woman he is supposed to destroy.
 Karen Knightly, a deranged and determined young woman is dangerously unamused.

 For the first half, the piece works superbly as an inventive comedy thriller.
 The scenes are short, sharp and often wonderfully funny.
 And there is a real feeling of dramatic suspense.
 The action moves between London and darkest Dorset with almost cinematic fluency, and indeed the whole play is much influenced by fondly remembered films from the past.
-I caught echoes of
+I caught echoes of Strangers on a Train, Kind Hearts and Coronets, Rebecca and Brief Encounter, and there are doubtless many others.

 Sadly, part two proves to be a distinct anti-climax, hampered by the fact that the most entertaining character of all - a burping, groping, barrow-boy of a businessman, caught in all his obscene glories by Jeff Shankley - has been bumped off at the end of the first half.